fhiso/sources-and-citations/citation-elements.md

 ### Cardinality

-The **cardinality** of a *citation element* records how many semantically distinct values it can have.
-A **multi-valued** *citation element* is one that can logically have multiple values in a single *citation*.
-It *should* be reserved for situations where the values genuinely contains different information, and not used to accommodate transliterations, translations, or variant forms of something that is logically a single value.  *Citation elements* that are not *multi-valued* are **single-valued**.
+The **cardinality** of a *citation element term* records how many semantically distinct values it can have.
+A **multi-valued** *citation element term* is one that can logically have multiple values in a single *citation layer*.
+It *should* be reserved for situations where the values genuinely contains different information, and not used to accommodate transliterations, translations, or variant forms of something that is logically a single value.  *Citation elements terms* that are not *multi-valued* are **single-valued**.

-{.example}  The `https://terms.fhiso.org/sources/title` *citation element* is defined to be *single-valued*, as *citations* do not refer to the same *sources* by multiple titles (though they may translate or transliterate the title), so a *citation element set* *must not* contain more than one `title`; but it *may* contain several `https://terms.fhiso.org/sources/authorName` *citation elements*, as that is defined to be *multi-valued* to accommodate *sources* with several authors.
+{.example}  The `https://terms.fhiso.org/sources/title` *citation element term* is defined to be *single-valued*, as *citations* do not refer to the same *sources* by multiple titles (though they may translate or transliterate the title), so a *citation element set* *must not* contain more than one *citation element* with this *citation element name*; but it *may* contain several `https://terms.fhiso.org/sources/authorName` *citation elements*, as that is defined to be *multi-valued* to accommodate *sources* with several authors.

-Multiple instances of *single-valued* *citation element* in the same *citation element set* with the same *ultimate single-valued super-element* are known as **duplicate citation elements**.  *Citation element sets* *should not* contain *duplicate citation elements*, and an application *must not* knowingly create *duplicate citation elements*.
+If a *citation element set* contains multiple *citation elements* whose *citation element names* have the same *ultimate single-valued super-element*, they are known as **duplicate citation elements**.
+*Citation element sets* *should not* contain *duplicate citation elements*, and an application *must not* knowingly create *duplicate citation elements*.
 When *duplication citation elements* are present, they can be **deduplicated** according to the rules below.

-{.note} Applications might inadvertently create *duplicate citation elements* when they do not know the *super-element* or *cardinality* of *extension citation elements*.
+{.note} Applications might inadvertently create *duplicate citation elements* when they do not know the *super-element* or *cardinality* of some of *citation element terms*.

 If an application encounters a *duplicate citation element* that is known to be not *translatable*, the application *should* favour the